9 Ways to Improve Your Billing Process

 There are other “calls to action” we might want to include in the billing process.
 Sometimes customers face temporary hardships that leave them strapped for cash, but they might not feel comfortable calling to let your company know that.
 A kindly worded call to action could encourage them to do just that: “If you are having a hard time paying your bill, please call us.
 We can work with you on some payment options.”
 A lot of utility companies have emergency fund programs.
 A call to action could move a customer to investigate.
 “If you are having financial difficulties, please let us know.
 Our emergency fund can be used to help qualified customers get through challenging times.”

 There’s also value in Calls to Action that remind customers of faster, easier ways to pay.
 A CTA might point out the speed and efficiency of pay by phone, automatic bank draft or online portals.

-5. Follow-up with reminders and late notices
+5. Follow-up with reminders and late notices in your invoice processing

 Every business knows that sending one bill isn’t the end of the billing process.
 That’s why companies set up a system of reminders – often by email, but by regular mail as well – to nudge customers regarding payment.
 It also signals to customers that a company takes its accounts receivables seriously and pays attention to payments due.
 Customers who have opted in — who have given you permission to email them – can get email reminders.

 6. Design a billing process that fits your business